rayanjoshi/nocturne_bloom/README.md

 pip install -r requirements.lock
 ```

-3) Provide required secrets in a `.env` at the repository root (MANDATORY before running scripts or the app):
+3) Provide required secrets in a `.env` at the repository root:

 Use the provided `.env.example` as a template.
 You can either copy it and fill values, or populate secrets from the Dash UI (recommended):